-The Utilization Management Program is a primary resource for the identification of members for timely and meaningful referral to other Clinical Management Programs and includes Preauthorization, Concurrent Review and Medical Claims Review.
+The Utilization Management program is a primary resource to identify members for timely and meaningful referral to other Clinical Management programs and includes Preauthorization, Concurrent Review, and Medical Claims Review.
 Preauthorization, Concurrent Review, and Medical Claims Review use a medical necessity and/or investigational review to determine whether services are covered benefits.